sarahatkins/cybersec-info-web/README.md

+# How to Run the Game

+Git clone the repo

+Run the command: **npm run dev**

+(P.S.
+Press F11 to have a more enjoyable immersive experience!)

+---
 # How to Win the Game – Game Progression Guide

 This guide explains how the game logic in `GameMaster.tsx` works, and what the player must do to complete the story.
 The game simulates a cybersecurity investigation centered around the **Mirai botnet**, DDoS attacks, and real-world inspired incidents.